-Japan is an anthophile’s dream: chrysanthemums, camellias, wisteria and the mighty cherry blossom abound, and it seems that every region and city has a gorgeous formal garden landscaped to showcase the bloom of the moment.
-Yamanashi Prefecture is no exception.
-Not only is it within a hop, skip and a jump of both Tokyo and Mount Fuji, it is also home to Fuji Five Lakes and the magical Fuji Shibazakura Festival.
+Japan is an anthophile’s dream: chrysanthemums, camellias, wisteria, and the mighty cherry blossom abound, and it seems that every region and city has a gorgeous formal garden landscaped to showcase the bloom of the moment.
+In Yamanashi Prefecture, the star is shibazakura.

-Moss phlox is a small groundcover native to the United States.
-Its Japanese name, shibazakura, roughly translates as lawn-cherry, and that’s the secret to its popularity in the archipelago: the low-growing shrub comes in a dozen or more shades of pink, and when it is in full bloom it creates vistas of pink blossoms that rival the splendor of the sakura.
+Moss phlox is a small ground cover native to the United States.
+Its Japanese name, shibazakura, roughly translates to “lawn-cherry,” and that’s the secret to its popularity in the archipelago: the low-growing shrub comes in a dozen or more shades of pink, and when it is in full bloom it creates vistas of pink blossoms that rival the splendor of sakura.

-An easy day trip from Tokyo, the Fuji Shibazakura Festival happens at Fuji Motosuko Resort, near the base of Mt Fuji (hence the name).
-With 800 000 plants packed into 2.4 hectares, the festival promises only the most spectacular views of a number of varietals of phlox subulata arranged around a small lake legendarily home to a tamed dragon, against the backdrop of Japan’s most famous landmark.
+The Fuji Shibazakura Festival happens at Fuji Motosuko Resort, near the base of Mt Fuji (hence the name).
+With 800,000 plants packed into 2.4 hectares, the festival promises only the most spectacular views of a number of varietals of phlox subulata, set around a small lake (that, according to legend, is home to a tamed dragon), against the backdrop of Japan’s most famous landmark (Mt Fuji, obviously).

-Should you ever get your fill of the flowers, there’s also a teapicking area, footbaths for your weary kicks, strategically placed so you can soak your soul in the view and your feet in the water at the same time, and a concurrent Mt Fuji Delicious Food Festival.
+Should you ever get your fill of the flowers, there’s also a tea picking area and footbaths — strategically placed so you can soak your soul in the view and your feet in the water at the same time.